Please check out my Works page for my other titles and excerpts.

 For breathlessness can be as much a condition of passion as it is of death.
 Love as a virus, love in a time of plague, the mystery and danger of desire: these are some of the themes of Breathless, a novel of compelling simplicity and astonishing power.

-In this novel first published in 1992, 17th Century Netherlands intertwines with present-day America as novelist David Reid attempts to decipher the mystery of his wife’s sudden death through the paintings of Vermeer.
+In this Barnes & Noble Discover Title, first published in 1992, 17th Century Netherlands intertwines with present-day America as novelist David Reid attempts to decipher the mystery of his wife’s sudden death through the paintings of Vermeer.
 Was it suicide?
 An accident?
 Murder?
 Was Kate leaving him for another man, or was she on her way back to him?
 Searching for the truth, David becomes entangled in a web of deception and betrayal only to face the difficult question: How much do we really know about those we love?
 Or are they like the women glimpsed in Kate’s beloved Vermeer’s paintings, somehow beyond understanding?

 Following the disappearance of his wife Honnie, with no idea whether she has left him or been abducted, Adam Füst returns to work as assistant to a controversial Hungarian film director now based in France.